gvikei/gvikei.github.io/_posts/2017-10-08-Sixth-Week.md

 I got to appreciate what professor Downing taught while debugging my implementation for the Tower of Hanoi problem.

 Previously, I had always thought Python was much easier compared to other "real" programming languages like Java or C++.
-Yet, I stumbled over a deceptively nasty bug while just doing simple DFS.
-Without the knowledge of immutability of different Python objects from in this class, I don't think I wouldn't have figured out why my program was running incorrectly.
+Yet, I stumbled over a deceptively simple bug while just doing DFS.
+Without the knowledge of immutability of different Python classes from this class, I don't think I wouldn't have figured out why my program was running incorrectly.

 On the other hand, I am really thankful for prof Downing's supportiveness and flexibility when one of my on-sites happens to overlap with the class schedule.
 It was beyond my expectation that he agreed to provide extra accommodation, which would rarely be the case with other professors.